JoanPedro/high-availability-redis-karaf/.github/osgi/README.md

 Target: METHOD

 ## Secundady Annotations: @Reference
-If a component has dependencies on other services then they can be referenced with the Reference annotation that can be applied to a bind method or a field.
+If a component **has dependencies** on other services then they can be referenced with the Reference annotation that **can be applied to a bind method or a field**.
 For a field, the defaults for the Reference annotation are:

 1. The name of the bind method or field is used for the name of the reference.
 2. 1:1 cardinality if the field is not a collection.
 0..n cardinality if the field is a collection.